-Regardless of that, limitless persons from abroad consider Germany a place to be for studies, for work, for job seeking and to live there permanently.
+Regardless of that, people from all over the world consider Germany to be a perfect place for studies, for work, for job seeking and living.

-There are also foreigners who enter German territory for visiting or joining permanently their family members, participate in professional events there, run scientific projects there, or seek for medical help.
-Some others might just need to pass Germany as a transitory line towards another final destination, while some others might want to start a business in Germany.
+There are also those who go to Germany to visit or join their family members, participate in professional events there, run scientific projects there, or seek for medical help.
+Some others might just need to pass Germany as a transitory place towards another final destination, while some others might want to start a business in Germany.
 Most of them need to hold a visa or other residence document to enter and stay there.

-Certain foreign nationalities do not require having a visa for traveling to Germany and staying there, while there are many remaining nationalities who still are required to get e visa prior of traveling to Germany.
-For more information, please check Do I need a Visa to enter Germany?
+Citizens of certain countries do not require having a visa for traveling to Germany and staying there, while there are many remaining nationalities who still are required to get e visa prior of traveling to Germany.

 Types of German visa